JGCRI/metis/README.md

 - Once installed the "srn.master.R"" file can be opened from the downloaded diretory to start analysis
 - The following guides are available for further guidance:
-    i.
-This README.md file at https://github.com/zarrarkhan/srn
+    1. This README.md file at https://github.com/zarrarkhan/srn
-    ii.
-The R package user manual "srn.pdf" in the home directory "srn" after cloning or downloading.
-This is automatically created during the package build and contains an index of all the functions with brief descriptions and dependencies. iii.
-The vignette inside srn/doc/srn.vignette.html.
+    2. The R package user manual "srn.pdf" in the home directory "srn" after cloning or downloading.
+This is automatically created during the package build and contains an index of all the functions with brief descriptions and dependencies.
+    3. The vignette inside srn/doc/srn.vignette.html.
 The vignette examples for each function.

 # <a name="WorkPlan"></a>Work Plan